Reap the Wild Wind: Production

 The film is unusual among films starring John Wayne since it is one of relatively few films in which he plays a character with a notable dark side, as well as accepting second billing under Milland.
 Wayne subsequently starred in a 1948 seafaring adventure titled Wake of the Red Witch which had numerous similarities to Reap the Wild Wind, including Wayne's portrayal of an even darker character.

 This film also marks the final appearance by Hedda Hopper as an actress in a significant role.
 The gossip columnist would, however, make cameo appearances in subsequent films.

+Los Angeles architect William Pereira designed special effects for this film.
+Pereira, newly arrived from Chicago, had a brief stint as a Hollywood set designer and engineer prior to becoming a professor at the University of Southern California and later co-founding the architecture firm of Pereira & Luckman.